IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

 ```

 6. Now we'll add the functions that our component will use to interact with the camera, and that will handled certain elements being clicked (the "activate" button, and the "capture image" button).
 Again, _none of the code has anything to do with web components_, it just handles how the elements contained within the web component look and behave.
+Copy and paste the following on the line just after `// SNIPPET FIVE`:

 ```JavaScript
 function drawVideoToCanvas(){